 I was up and fed the girls (6am) and delivered the wife’s cup of tea, as normal.
 Wife: are you cycling today.
-Me: I’ve not spent any time with you guys over the past couple of weeks so I am spending the day at home.
-Wife: why don’t you go for a quick spin and we’ll spend the afternoon together… I am already on my bike leaving the house before she finished the sentence!!!
+Me: I’ve not spent any time with you guys over the past couple of weeks, so I am spending the day at home.
+Wife: why don’t you go for a quick spin and we’ll spend the afternoon together… I am already leaving the house before she had finished the sentence!!!

-The road was wet and the wind had a cold bite to it but considering it is winter it was a pleasant morning.
-The section form Meir Heath to Utoxitter is a familiar road as it is my route into the Peak District.
+The road was wet, and the wind had a cold bite to it but considering it is winter it was a pleasant morning.
+The section from Meir Heath to Uttoxeter is a familiar road as it is my route into the Peak District.
 Crossing over onto Loxley Lane at the back of Uttoxeter I experienced the first of two near misses on this ride.
-This time it was a mountain biker in his car overtaking me on a single line bridge, he must have been millimeters from the wall of the bridge as I was riding just off-center towards the curb.
+This time it was a mountain biker in his car overtaking me on a single lane bridge, he must have been millimetres from the wall of the bridge as I was riding just off-centre towards the curb.
 The section from Uttoxeter to Rugeley is very much a cut-through for mountain bikers heading for Cannock Chase so I would imagine that it is a commuter cut-through during the week.

-The long descent to Penkridge quickly arrived and I need the first right to visit the commonwealth war graves which I last visited when I was leading mountain bike groups around Cannock Chase back in the early 1990s.
-It is interesting how somethings change every couple of years but others never change.
+The long descent to Penkridge quickly arrived and I needed the first right to visit the commonwealth war graves which I last visited when I was leading mountain bike groups around Cannock Chase back in the early 1990’s.
+It is interesting how somethings change every couple of years, but others never change.

-Arriving in Penkridge left me a little confused regarding the road layout, I could see the faint road markings but I could not identify what I was meant to doing…. so I just made it up!
+Arriving in Penkridge left me a little confused regarding the road layout, I could see the faint road markings, but I could not identify what I was meant to be doing…. so I just made it up!
 I would imagine that crossing at this junction during the working day is very dangerous.
-I did not stop at Penkridge as I deciding to push on to the Cafe at the Red Lion Farm, Hughton.
-I opted for somewhere warm and dry to have a cup of tea rather than standing in the raining trying to eat a sandwich outside Sainsbury.
+I did not stop at Penkridge as I decided to push on to the cafe at the Red Lion Farm, Hughton.
+I opted for somewhere warm and dry to have a cup of tea rather than standing in the rain trying to eat a sandwich outside Sainsbury’s.

 The section between Haughton and Stone was flat and uneventful and I would suspect that when it is not raining it would be nice.
-I immediately knew that I had it the main road at Bridge North as the traffic was almost continuous and has I approach Stone I had a young lady trying to force me off the road as she attempted to squeeze past me as I passed through a zebra cross only to accelerate to overtake me nearly clipping my front wheel with her rear bumper.
-This upset the traffic behind her as I rode the next miles to the main roundabout dominating the lane, stopping other cars from overtaking.
+I immediately knew that I had hit the main road at Bridge North as the traffic was almost continuous and has I approach Stone I had a young lady trying to force me off the road as she attempted to squeeze past me on a zebra crossing, accelerating to overtake me and nearly clipping my front wheel with her rear bumper.
+This upset the traffic behind her as I rode the next couple miles to the main roundabout dominating the lane, stopping other cars from overtaking.